We're the UK's leading bowel cancer charity

 Worries about the future

-When you finish treatment it can feel like coming off a rollercoaster.
+When you finish treatment you may have lots of different emotions.
 You may have been putting all your effort into coping with treatment and now you have the chance to look back at what you’ve been through.
 At the same time, your hospital appointments may become less frequent, which might mean you feel less supported.

 Some people find that having a positive attitude helps them cope, but you may also feel under pressure to avoid appearing low or negative.
 Try not to put too much pressure on yourself.